Cleric-K/vJoySerialFeeder/Docs/Mappings.md

 # More about Mappings

-To use the Advanced features, some more details about the inner workings of a Mapping is needed.
+To use the advanced features of vJoySerialFeeder, some more details about the inner workings of a Mapping is needed.
 Every Mapping has the following two properties:
 * `Input` - This is a unsigned 16-bit integer value (0 - 65535).
 Normally `Input` is the last
 value read from the serial port, _for the selected channel_.
 The actual